mitogen-hq/mitogen/docs/ansible.rst

 Debugging
 ---------

-Mitogen's logs are integrated into Ansible's display framework.
-Basic high level debug logs are produced with ``-vvv``, with logging of all IO activity on the controller machine when ``-vvvv`` or higher is specified.
+Normally with Ansible, diagnostics and use of the :py:mod:`logging` package output on the target machine are discarded.
+With Mitogen, all of this is captured and returned to the host machine, where it can be viewed as desired with ``-vvv``.
+Basic high level logs are produced with ``-vvv``, with logging of all IO on the controller with ``-vvvv`` or higher.

-Although any use of standard IO and the logging package on remote machines is forwarded to the controller machine, it is not possible to receive logs of all IO activity, as the processs of receiving those logs would would in turn generate more IO activity.
-To receive a complete trace of every process on every machine, file-based logging is required.
+Although use of standard IO and the logging package on the target is forwarded to the controller, it is not possible to receive IO activity logs, as the processs of receiving those logs would would itself generate IO activity.
+To receive a complete trace of every process on every machine, file-based logging is necessary.
 File-based logging can be enabled by setting ``MITOGEN_ROUTER_DEBUG=1`` in your environment.

 When file-based logging is enabled, one file per context will be created on the local machine and every target machine, as ``/tmp/mitogen.<pid>.log``.